WiproOpenSource/galaxia/README.md

 - Galaxia uses github to manage our code, bugs, features.
 Pick up any bug and share your code fix with us using github pull requests.
   For more details look into - [Working with Pull Requests](https://github.com/WiproOpenSourcePractice/galaxia#working-with-pull-requests)
-- For any discussions or questions please reach us our mailing list @
+- For any discussions or questions please reach us our google groups @ https://groups.google.com/forum/#!forum/wipro-opensourcepractice-galaxia
-- We are also available on our irc channel @
+- Join our meetup group @http://www.meetup.com/Bangalore-Prometheus-Meetup-Group/

 ### Working with Pull Requests